 Medicare Supplement Plan B Enrollment Period

 The best time to get Medicare Plan B coverage is during your six-month Medigap Open Enrollment Period (OEP).
-Your personal OEP begins on the first day of the month that you’re age 65 or over and enrolled in Medicare Part B. During this six-month window, you have a Guaranteed-issue is a right granted to Medicare beneficiaries and applies to Medicare Supplement insurance (aka, Medigap plans).
-All states and the federal government enforce this essential right, which protects Medicare beneficiaries from medical underwriting. to enroll in the Medigap plan of your choice.
+Your personal OEP begins on the first day of the month that you’re age 65 or over and enrolled in Medicare Part B. During this six-month window, you have a guaranteed-issue right to enroll in the Medigap plan of your choice.